COVID-19: Latest advice for collegesBack

 Operation of colleges while partially closed

 - Normal statutory requirements of colleges have been loosened; the priority is to continue to maintain safeguarding and supervision of students.
 Curriculum requirements have been lifted, so that colleges can focus on maintaining adequate care for vulnerable students and children of key workers however is appropriate given staff capacity and student numbers.
+For information on modifications made to EHCP and SEND requirements to allow for greater flexibility, see here.

 - Colleges with residential provision should continue to operate a full residential service where they have the staff to do so safely.
 Further information on this, and what to do if there is an outbreak at the college, is here.